 The area has been acclaimed for its fortified wines for many years and Calitzdorp is affectionately known as “the Port Capital of South Africa”.
 The unique micro-climate prevalent in the region is typically characterized by dry, arid conditions which add to the overall concentration of Portuguese varieties grown here.
 The name of the vineyard originates from the stone hand tools found on the farm and possibly used by pre-historic man over a quarter of a million years ago.

-In exceptional years one vintage port is made from a blend of the traditional Portuguese varieties; Touriga Nacional, Tinta Barroca and Souzão.
-The wine is matured in old 500 litre French oak barrels after hand sorting and foot crushing in lagares for maximum extraction of flavours and colour.
+In exceptional years one vintage port is made from a blend of the traditional Portuguese varieties; Touriga Nacional, Tinta Barroca, Tinta Roriz and Souzão.
+The wine is matured in old French oak barrels after hand sorting and foot crushing in lagares for maximum extraction of flavours and colour.
 This method closely resembles traditional Portuguese port wine making techniques which have been in use for centuries.

-A dry, white port, is also produced.
-Chenin Blanc grapes are used in this drier style fortified wine.
+Chenin Blanc grapes are also used in to produce a Dry White Port – a drier style fortified wine.
 The wine is barrel-aged by the fractional blending of old to young wine so that each bottling is a fusion of ages, with the average age gradually increasing over the years.
 Axe Hill Cape White has its origins with the first vintage in 2003 and will continue to grow in complexity with future releases.

-Apart from a Cape Ruby Port, Cape Vintage Port and LBV, a periodic Shiraz Dry Red – and some other unique dry reds, the cellar will soon release its sixth vintage of Machado (meaning axe in Portuguese) – (2015) a unique Dry Red blend made from Portuguese varietals Souzão, Touriga Nacional, Shiraz, Tinta Barroca – A Cape Port Producers Association Annual Challenge Top 10 and a Tim Atkin 92-point rating in 2017.
+Apart from Cape Ruby Port, Cape Vintage Port and LBV, a periodic Shiraz Red – and some other unique dry reds, the cellar will soon release its seventh vintage of Machado (meaning axe in Portuguese) – (2016) a unique Dry Red blend made from Portuguese varietals; Souzão, Touriga Nacional, Tinta Barroca and Tinta Roriz.